Nick Pratto Player Props: Royals vs. Orioles

-Nick Pratto -- 0-for-2 in his most recent game -- will be in action for the Kansas City Royals versus the Baltimore Orioles, with Kyle Gibson on the hill, on May 3 at 7:40 PM ET.
+The Kansas City Royals and Nick Pratto, who went 3-for-4 with a double last time in action, take on Grayson Rodriguez and the Baltimore Orioles at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Orioles.
+In his most recent appearance, he strung together three hits (going 3-for-4 with a double) against the Orioles.

 Nick Pratto Game Info & Props vs. the Orioles